michaelyin/jboss-resteasy-ag/etc/dev-readme.md

                     </authentication>
                 </security-domain>

 Notice that the domain to use for this webapp is specified in its jboss-web.xml.
+To make the change effective, you need shutdown JBoss before you make the change.